bHodges97/PageCommentsJS/README.md

 # PageCommentsJS
+Produced as part of an internship under [Julian Kunkel](https://hps.vi4io.org/about/people/julian_kunkel)

 When selecting a section of text, adds a button for leaving a comment.
 The selection of text is then wrapped around in the html tag <mark>.